 When it comes to finances, annulment can complicate matters.
 Unlike divorce, where assets and debts are divided based on equitable distribution or community property principles, annulment can lead to a different approach.
 Since the marriage is considered void, questions arise about the handling of assets and debts accumulated during the relationship.
 The courts aim to restore the parties to their pre-marital financial state, but this can be complex, especially in long-term relationships.
 Alimony is generally not awarded in annulment cases, as the legal stance is that the marriage never legally existed.
 Individuals need to understand these financial implications and seek appropriate legal counsel to ensure a fair resolution.

-Contact an Experienced Virginia and Maryland Annulment Attorney
+Contact an Experienced Fairfax Annulment Attorney

 Randall J. Borden brings a wealth of knowledge and personalized attention to your annulment case.
 He can guide you through every step and ensure your rights and interests are protected.
 Contact us today for a compassionate and skilled approach to your unique situation.